Karashyn settlement hromada

 Karashyn rural hromada was a former hromada (amalgamated territorial community) in Ukraine, located in the Korsun-Shevchenkivskyi Raion of Cherkasy Oblast.
 Its administrative centre was the village of Karashyna.

 History

 The hromada was established on 8 June 2017 through the merger of five village councils: Zavadivska, Kvitchanska, Koshmakivska, Petrushkivska, and Cherepynska councils of Korsun-Shevchenkivskyi Raion.
 The first local elections were held on 29 October 2017.

-In 2020, the hromada was dissolved during Ukraine’s administrative reform, and its entire territory was incorporated into the Selyshchenska hromada.
+In 2020, the hromada was dissolved during Ukraine’s administrative reform, and its entire territory was incorporated into the Selyshche hromada.

 Composition

 The hromada consisted of 10 villages: